hackalog/hackalog.github.io/_posts/2020-04-13-transformers-and-datasets.md

 [last time]: /dataset-dag

 Why?
-For starters, there's not necessarily a commonly accepted notion of a **directed hypergraph.
-When I use the term, I mean a hypergraph, where the vertices of an edge are partitioned into two sets: the *head-set* and *tail-set* of the edge.
+For starters, there's not necessarily a commonly accepted notion of a **directed hypergraph** When I use the term, I mean a hypergraph, where the vertices of an edge are partitioned into two sets: the **head-set** and **tail-set** of the edge.

 It’s perhaps interesting (and often surprising) to note the constructs that appear when trying to describe data flow as a directed hypergraph.
 In our case, we often end up with a hypergraph where data originates from a transformer function (like when we have synthetic, or downloaded data).
 This leads to a directed hyperedge with **no input nodes**, only output nodes; i.e the head-set is empty, but the tail-set is not.
 What does one even call that.
 A **source edge**?